browscap/browscap-php/README.md

 - `file` (optional) the relative path to the local file where the remote content is stored, this should be the same file as in the fetch command
 - `cache` (optional) the relative path to your cache directory

+### return codes

+- 6: the name of the file to convert is missing
+- 7: the file to convert is not available or not readable
+- 8: an other error occured while reading the file

 ## update